University of Texas at Austin wordmarkUniversity of Texas at AustinCollege of Liberal Arts wordmarkCollege of Liberal Arts

 Although the Army depended heavily on the laundresses to keep soldiers' clothes and bedding clean and free of bugs, the women generally were treated poorly.
 They were usually housed in tents at the far edges of the fort, and some were forced to sleep on the ground.
 At some forts, the women had to chop their own firewood in addition to doing the many heavy loads of wash each day.
 Although the pay was fair, the work was hot, exhausting, and dangerous.
 They worked over vats of boiling water and scalding steam, and made strong lye soap that could burn arms and hands.
 There are reports of laundresses burning to death after their long skirts brushed too close to the fires.

-Credits: Character dialogue by Lisa Waller Rogers; top painting by Charles Shaw; photo of lye soap and laundress interpreter Gail Young with buckets by Kevin Young, courtesy of Buffalo Gap Historic Village.
+Credits and sources: Character dialogue by Lisa Waller Rogers; top painting by Charles Shaw; photo of lye soap and laundress interpreter Gail Young with buckets by Kevin Young, courtesy of Buffalo Gap Historic Village.